 The units reporting to the University of Illinois System CFO Office are responsible for the delivery of many administrative functions to stakeholders across the university system.
-Each year departments and units within the CFO office launch and implement many initiatives to improve customer service, business process rationalization, cost reduction, internal controls and to meet other goals.
+Each year these units launch and implement many initiatives to improve customer service, business process rationalization, cost reduction, internal controls and to meet other important business goals.
+These initiatives are critical to continuously improve the quality of services delivered to stakeholders.
+Such continuous improvement efforts are a major focus of the CFO Office.

-These initiatives are critical to continuous improvement and fostering innovation and is a major focus of the CFO Office.
-The Project Appraisal and Prioritization Process (PAPP) is designed to facilitate the effective implementation of these initiatives in a manner that ensures that organizational resources are deployed effectively.
-It is also intended to support implementation through careful prioritization, planning and as well as monitoring of results.
+The Project Appraisal and Prioritization Process (PAPP) is designed to facilitate the effective implementation of these initiatives in a manner that ensures that organizational resources are deployed effectively.1 It is also intended to support implementation through careful prioritization, planning and as well as monitoring of results.